alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 !!! warning "Compatibility varies"

     This method is faster and more direct but opening PS2 HDD partitions does not work on all computers.
-Additionally, even if a hard drive can be mounted, some files may encounter errors with copying and require using the USB thumb drive method.
+Additionally, even if a hard drive can be mounted, some files may encounter errors with copying and require using the USB storage device method.

 ### Requirements